KadiAI and CIDS are Kadi4Mats's interface and solution for integrated Machine Learning (ML) and Artificial Intelligence (AI).

 For example, you can use only KadiAI's projects to upload, download, record and track ML data that you generated using your own scripts without using CIDS.
 Perhaps, even if you easily develop your own AI models and prefer not to use CIDS' distributed learning solution, you are still interested in using CIDS' data pipelines to describe your data conventiently and combine multidimensional features for your models.
 Alternatively, you can focus on implementing your custom models in CIDS or use CIDS' standardized models to compare your custom models with your own results.

-Likewise, CIDS also runs without Kadi, perhaps, if you want to rapidly work on your data and models without synchronizing your intermediate results.
+Likewise, CIDS also runs without Kadi4Mat, perhaps, if you want to rapidly work on your data and models without synchronizing your intermediate results.
 Alternatively, you may want to keep your results and approach private until you have published an accompanying preprint or publication, or you are already using a different repository to share your research.

 Nevertheless, both KadiAI and CIDS complement each other to help your ML research: they save your progress, relieve you of tedious tasks that 'reinvent the wheel' and support you with efficient, generic and flexible solutions.

 Yes, all CIDS and KadiAI functionality can be accessed from various environments.
 Beside the AI project and model functionality implemented in Python and accessible in Python scripts and Jupyter notebooks, we offer interactive dashboards for visualization, development and monitoring of your ML workflow.
-These dashboards can be accessed from Jupyter, from interative Kadi workflow nodes, from the command line and from within Python.
+These dashboards can be accessed from Jupyter, from interative Kadi4Mat workflow nodes, from the command line and from within Python.

 Yes, CIDS and KadiAI are available as free and open source software.
 You can request support, report issues, or contribute through our public GitLab repository.

 Not yet, but possibly in the future.
 We offer a straightforward installation procedure through pip and docker for quick deployment.
-Since ML is numerically expensive, providing hosted services, as we do for Kadi, is a considerable effort.
+Since ML is numerically expensive, providing hosted services, as we do for Kadi4Mat, is a considerable effort.
 Additionally, providing hosted services often leads to resulting software to rely on the hosted architecture, thus limiting open source contributions to the codebase.
 However, we will revisit this request, once we have found solutions to both problems.

 Applications